Ices, ice creams, and frozen desserts

 Original 1896 Text

-Strawberry Mousse.
-1 quart thin cream.
-1 box strawberries.
-1 cup sugar. ¼ box gelatine (scant) or 1¼ tablespoons granulated gelatine.
-2 tablespoons cold water.
-3 tablespoons hot water.
-Wash and hull berries, sprinkle with sugar, and let stand one hour; mash, and rub through a fine sieve; add gelatine soaked in cold and dissolved in boiling water.
-Set in pan of ice water and stir until it begins to thicken; then fold in whip from cream, put in mould, cover, pack in salt and ice, and let stand four hours.
+1 quart thin cream 1 box strawberries 1 cup sugar ¼ box gelatine (scant) 1½ tablespoons granulated gelatine 2 tablespoons cold water 3 tablespoons hot water Wash and hull berries, sprinkle with sugar, and let stand one hour; mash, and rub through a fine sieve; add gelatine soaked in cold and dissolved in boiling water.
+Beat in pan of ice water and stir until it begins to thicken; then fold in whip from cream, put in mould, cover, pack in salt and ice, and let stand four hours.
 Raspberries may be used in place of strawberries.